Harika-SVL/Jenkins/notes.md

   ![Alt text](shots/40.PNG)

 * In Jenkins we can have multiple versions of java, maven etc and we can handle these by configuring jenkins
-* To fix the maven 3.6.3 issue we had install 3.9 and used full path for package
+* To fix the maven 3.6.3 issue we have to install 3.9 and use full path for package
 * Test results

   ### Jenkins Terms

-* Jenkins Home: Jenkins home is a folder where jenkins stores all of it's configuration.
-In the above case the workspace is /var/lib/jenkins.
-If you want to change the workspace deal with JENKINS_HOME
+* JENKINS HOME: Jenkins home is a folder where jenkins stores all of it's configuration.
+In the above case the workspace is `/var/lib/jenkins`.
+If you want to change the workspace deal with `JENKINS_HOME`

 ![Alt text](shots/28.PNG)

 * Backup of Jenkins is backup of Workspace

-* Project: This contains the activity that needs to be performed on triggers
+* PROJECT: This contains the activity that needs to be performed on triggers
     * This project is stored as xml file in workspace
     * Types of projects :
       * Freestyle project: This is UI based configuration
       * Pipeline: This is instructions expressed in some code format (pipeline as a code)

-* Build: This represents the execution of project.
+* BUILD: This represents the execution of project.
 Every build for a project has a running number called as Build_id

-* Node: This represents the machine on which build can be executed.
+* NODE: This represents the machine on which build can be executed.
 Each Node can be configured to handle multiple builds by executors(no.of parallel working projects)

 ### Managing different versions of the tools using jenkins